vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_layout.md

 ## Embed Grafana graph

-There is a dedicated [Home Assistant dashboard: Grafana integration](/homeassistant/homeassistant_dashboard_grafana) page how to integrate Grafana graphs in your Home Assistant dashboard.
+There is a dedicated [Home Assistant dashboard: Grafana integration](/homeassistant/homeassistant_dashboard_grafana) page that shows how to integrate Grafana graphs into your Home Assistant dashboard.

 <img src="images_layout/layout_grafana.png" alt="ordered by date" width="400px">

-You need to activate the iframe allowed functionality in Grafana, and then you can include a graph via an iframe/web card in Home Assistant.\
+You need to enable iframe access in Grafana, and then you can include a graph via an iframe or web card in Home Assistant.\
-Read all about in on the dedicated page.
+Read all about it on the dedicated page.

 ---